Skip to content

 Long-hood Milkweed with White Flowers — Asclepias macrotis Torr. observed in United States of America by Patrick Alexander (licensed under CC0 1.0)

-15. Tufted Milkweed (Asclepias nummularia), a Texas Milkweed for Dry Soils
+15. Tufted Milkweed (Asclepias nummularia), a Milkweed for Dry Soils

-Tufted Milkweed (Asclepias nummularia): This Texas milkweed is native to three southwestern counties of the state (Kartesz 2015).
+Tufted Milkweed (Asclepias nummularia): Tufted milkweed is native to three southwestern counties of Texas (Kartesz 2015).
 In the wild, tufted milkweed grows on dry grasslands, rocky places, and woodlands having full sun.
 Growing from 0.15 to 0.3 foot tall it is the shortest milkweed in Texas and has greenish-white, white, purple to rose flowers that bloom from March to August.

-In a garden setting, tufted milkweed is hardy in zones 8-10 and requires full sun with dry soils.
+In a Texas butterfly garden setting, tufted milkweed is hardy in zones 8-10 and requires full sun with dry soils.

 Plant of tufted milkweed (Asclepias nummularia) with pink flowers.